 What Recipients Receive

-A plaque will be presented to the recipient by APTA's Board of Directors at the NEXT Conference and Exposition and an official announcement will appear in an association publication.
+A plaque will be presented to the recipient by APTA's Board of Directors at an APTA national event and an official announcement will appear in an association publication.

 During the online process, the following documents will be required for upload: